zestyping/openpixelcontrol/README.md

     dummy_server - Receives OPC commands from a client and prints them out.

-    gl_server (Mac only) - Receives OPC commands from a client and visualizes the LED pixels in an OpenGL simulator.
-Takes a "layout file" that specifies the locations of the LED pixels; each line of the file gives the (x, y, z) coordinates for a pixel as three floating-point numbers separated by spaces.
+    gl_server (Mac or Linux only) - Receives OPC commands from a client and displays the LED pixels in an OpenGL simulator.
+Takes a "layout file" that specifies the locations of the pixels; each line of the file gives the (x, y, z) coordinates for a pixel as three floating-point numbers separated by spaces.